 Effect of stand density on the cover of Mucuna pruriens and other weeds

-The effect of stand density of Mucuna pruriens on the cover of M. pruriens and cover of other weeds at 6 WAS is presented in Figure 1.
-The cover of M. pruriens under only 262,500 stands/ha was significantly higher (P≤0.05) than control.
+The effect of the stand density of Mucuna pruriens on the cover of M. pruriens and the cover of other weeds at 6 WAS is presented in Figure 1.
+The cover of M. pruriens under only 262,500 stands/ha was significantly higher (P≤0.05) than the control.
 However, the rate of cover of other weeds in all treatment plots was not significantly lower (P≤0.05) than control (Figure 1).

 Figure 1: Effect of stock of Mucuna pruriens density on the cover of Mucuna pruriens and other weeds at six weeks after sowing in Ibadan